uark-i3r-bigss/bigss-slicer-surgery-planner/README.md

     *   (To be implemented)

 3.  **Reference Plane Planning**:
-    *   Create and manage Reference Plane for potential visualization of 2D cross-sections of the 3D volume.
+    *   Create and manage Reference Planes (`vtkMRMLMarkupsPlaneNode`) for visualizing 2D cross-sections.
-    *   (To be implemented)
+    *   Interactive planes can be moved, rotated, and resized in the 3D view.

 ## Setup Instructions